gdsmith1/liatrioDemo/README.md

 2) ssh -i liatrio-demo.pem ubuntu@52.53.149.36
-3) set up the docker's apt repository: sudo apt-get update sudo apt-get install ca-certificates curl sudo install -m 0755 -d /etc/apt/keyrings sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc sudo chmod a+r /etc/apt/keyrings/docker.asc echo \
+3) set up the docker's apt repository: sudo apt-get update

+sudo apt-get install ca-certificates curl

+sudo install -m 0755 -d /etc/apt/keyrings

+sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc

+sudo chmod a+r /etc/apt/keyrings/docker.asc

+echo \
   "deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/ubuntu \
   $(. /etc/os-release && echo "$VERSION_CODENAME") stable" | \

   sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

 sudo apt-get update

 4) sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin (use sudo docker run hello-world to verify it worked)
 5) sudo docker pull gdsmith1/liatrio-demo:latest (use sudo to get to the group with permissions to use docker)
 6) sudo docker run -p 80:80 --name myinstance -d gdsmith1/liatrio-demo:latest
 7) visit the ip address with port 80 from your local browser to see the website is hosted

 Deployment Workflow
+1) make a new workflow file that runs a job after the testing workflow is completed succesfully
+2) add the pem key contents and server ip to secrets
+3) create ~/.ssh/id_rsa, add key value there and to ~/.ssh/known_hosts (recognizing the server as a friendly host without manual confirmation or need for a pem key)
+4) ssh into the server and call commands to stop and delete the current instance, pull the new version from the repo, then start a new instance of that version
+5) visit the ip address with port 80 to see the updated version live